SiddharthAdak/frontend-task/README.md

-# SWAPI PEOPLES
+# DESCRIPTION

-The assignment assigned for the React Developer Intern role involves the development of a web application using React.js and swapi api.
-This application display a list of users and also implements pagination.
-The bg color of each user card is based on hair_color.
-It also has a search input to search the user with name.
-The user should enter a character name (partial or complete) and will get all matching results displayed.
+The assignment for the React Developer Intern role involves the development of a web application using React.js.

 ## Screenshots